 The costs associated with the assessment is governed by the Wireless Institute of Australia (WIA).
 The WIA charge for a foundation licence assessment is $70.00 or $35.00 if you are under the age of 18.
 This discount for under 18 is subsidised by the WIA to encourage younger people to experience the hobby of amateur radio.

-The foundation licence is issued by ACMA and the licence cost is currently $74.00 per year.
+The foundation licence is issued by ACMA and the licence cost is adjusted each per year.
 This is reviewed annually.
-Multi-year licences are available.
+Multi-year licenses are available.